Gideonkipkemoi/Gideonkipkemoi/README.md

 - 👋 Hi, I’m @Gideonkipkemoi
 - 👀 I’m interested in web development, data analysis and cybersecurity
-- 🌱 I’m currently learning an information systems auditor
+- 🌱 I’m currently an information systems auditor
 - 💞️ I’m looking to collaborate on web development and data structures
 - 📫 How to reach me...